Israeli Army Radio: Notable broadcasters

+Several alumni of the station have transitioned into political careers.
+These include former government ministers Merav Michaeli, Nitzan Horowitz, and Meirav Cohen, as well as former station commander and IDF Spokesperson Nachman Shai.

 Criticism against the station

 Over the years, the broadcasting station has been criticized on various issues:

 Criticism over political campaigning during the 2021 Israeli election

-On March 17, 2021 New Hope party led by Gideon Sa'ar sent an official letter via attorney claiming that Yaakov Bardugo's was conducting illegal pre-election campaigning on behalf of the Likud party.
+On 17 March 2021 New Hope party led by Gideon Sa'ar sent an official letter via attorney claiming that political commentator, Yaakov Bardugo, was conducting illegal pre-election campaigning on behalf of the Likud party.
 Under Israeli law any form of campaigning during the 60 days preceding an election is strictly regulated.

 The party called out Bardugo's repeated pro Likud messaging as well as an incident in which he called party members 'deserters and extortionists'.
 The party who at the time was expected to take around 10 seats in the upcoming election demanded his immediate suspension.
 On March 18 the Association of Journalists in Israel (numbering 3500 members of the Israeli news media) published an urgent message to the station's commander, Simeon Elkabetz, demanding action be taken to stop the conduct of the host.
 This came after the latter lashed out against Moria Assaraf, the station's political correspondent, asking her "disgracefully" if she was "Ashkenazi's spokesperson" during a live show.